jcerecke/Component-Syncer-for-Room-Combiner/README.md

 ## Caveats

 There are likely some weird edge cases around syncing components that regardless of being the same type, contain different controls within them.
-EG. Custom Controls, or Crossovers with different properties.
-Proceed with caution if attempting this.
+EG. Custom Controls, Matrices or Crossovers with different properties.
+Proceed with caution if attempting this and please report any bugs.

 ## Not implemented ideas